srghma/webpack-spago-loader/README.md

 // to allow multiple webpack instances to use the same chokidar watcher
 //
-// all options are passed here const spagoLoader = require('webpack-spago-loader/plugin')({
+// all options are passed here
+//
+// plugin supports webpack "build once" and "watch" modes
+//
+// but you can use require('webpack-spago-loader/build-job') instead of plugin if you need to build and wait until it's built

+const spagoLoader = require('webpack-spago-loader/plugin')({
-  // compiler: 'purs' // or 'psa' (default)
+  compiler: 'psa' // or 'purs' (default)
   // note that warnings are shown only when file is recompiled, delete output folder to show all warnigns
   compilerOptions: {
-    censorCodes: [ // ignore these warnings
+    censorCodes: [ // ignore these warnings, works only for psa 'ImplicitQualifiedImport',
-      'ImplicitQualifiedImport',
       'UnusedImport',
       'ImplicitImport',
     ].join(','),
-    strict: true // treat warnings as errors
+    strict: true // treat warnings as errors, works only for psa }
-  }
 })